acuvity/mcp-servers-registry/mcp-server-graphlit/README.md

 Ingests posts by user from Twitter/X into Graphlit knowledge base.
     Accepts Twitter/X user name, without the leading @ symbol, and an optional read limit for the number of posts to ingest.
     Requires environment variable to be configured: TWITTER_TOKEN.
     Executes asynchronously, creates Twitter feed, and returns the feed identifier.
+Optionally creates a recurring feed that checks for new content every 15 minutes when 'recurring' is set to true.
 ```

 **Parameter**: